 Click on the links below to learn more about our activities and achievements in this exciting - and expanding - area of research.

 - Brain-Computer Interfaces & Computational Neuroscience

 - Graphics and Imaging Laboratory (GRAIL)

-Also check out UW CSE's campus-wide leadership in data science.
+Also learn about the Allen School's campus-wide leadership in data science.